 (Ahmed et al. 2014)

-Because of the under-identification of people with cognitive impairment in hospital and the potential complications it can cause, it is important that patients undergo cognitive impairment screening and assessments.
+Because of the under-identification of people with cognitive impairment and the potential complications it can cause, it is important to perform an appropriate cognitive impairment screening and assessment.

-The benefits of early screening include not only alleviating any concerns about cognitive impairment but if the screening is positive, it can allow steps to be taken to identify the cause of the cognitive impairment and to determine if it is a reversible condition such as delirium or the result of a medication side effect.
-Then treatment can be commenced and potential complications arising from the cognitive impairment avoided (National Institute on Aging 2014).
+The benefits of early screening not only alleviate concerns about cognitive impairment but if the screening is positive, it can allow steps to be taken to identify its cause and determine if it is a reversible condition, such as delirium as the result of a medication side effect.
+Treatment can then be commenced and further potential complications avoided (National Institute on Aging 2014).

-Often screening for cognitive impairment takes less than 10 minutes to perform, and if the results are positive, then a more detailed cognitive impairment assessment will need to be attended.
-Also during cognitive impairment assessments, family members and close companions can be good sources of information about the individual (National Institute on Aging 2014).
+Often, screening for cognitive impairment takes less than 10 minutes to perform.
+If the results are positive, a more detailed cognitive impairment assessment will need to be attended.
+Family members and close companions can be good sources of information about the individual when performing an assessment (National Institute on Aging 2014).

-Treatment and the implementation of interventions to manage and improve cognitive impairment needs to be inclusive of the family and the patient.
-It will often involve the development of a management plan which will include reviewing the individuals current medications, as well as evaluating and implementing strategies for behavioural problems (National Institute on Aging 2014).
+Treatment will often involve the development of a management plan, which will include reviewing the person’s current medications, as well as evaluating and implementing strategies for behavioural problems (National Institute on Aging 2014).